bigtoga/Examples/Cloud/Azure/App Services/App Service Environments/Console troubleshooting.md

 It appears that the ASE Console runs inside a custom Windows container.
 That's why things like `nameresolver.exe` and `tcpping` do not work ([source](https://docs.microsoft.com/en-us/azure/app-service/overview-vnet-integration#troubleshooting))

+# Update for 2023-09

+Still not a lot out there.
+I even see `nslookup` failing with "Failed to execute the command" error sometimes